My Health Journey

 WHAT FINALLY WORKED

 Fast forward maybe 5 years ago when Facebook and Instagram really exploded, and I was able to join support groups online and subscribe to my fav magazine ever: Paleo magazine.
 Probably one of the most difficult pushes I had to give myself was attending Paleo FX conference in Austin TX by myself about 3 years ago.
 Why was that such a big deal?
 Well for starters I HATE to fly.
 All my symptoms are exacerbated x 10.
 The thought of feeling like absolute crap and doing it all alone freaked me out.
 I prayed the passenger next to me would be cool holding my barf bag and watching me eat carrots and chew on ginger tabs for 3 hours.
 Secondly it was missing work, family life and my kids who I had rarely left alone other than our once a year vacation.
 Paleo FX was life changing for me.
 Have you ever gone somewhere and you’re like'' THESE ARE MY PEOPLE”?
 Yeah well that was it for me.
 It was at that moment I started imagining … What might it be like if I did something different?
 What if I could help other people?
 I started a book of “wild and crazy ideas'' and that was it.
 I still have this journal, it's orange.
-At this point It had been over a decade of trial and error for me and I felt like while I was not “cured” (never will be) I had really made significant progress.
+At this point it had been over a decade of trial and error for me and I felt like while I was not “cured” (never will be) I had really made significant progress.
 I had significantly narrowed down what my symptoms WERE NOT (Celiac, a heart attack (yep that was a fun EKG-that’s another story), gallbladder, Lyme’s disease, blood sugar issues, thyroid, Epstein Barr).
-On my worst days... my worst days in the ER, or crying at another Dr appt, or laying on the bathroom floor with nausea or pretending to feel “just fine” at work or social events ALL I KEPT THINKING was “This has happened for a reason and someday I’ll do something AMAZING with it”.
-That thought was what kept me in the game and moving forward…
+On my worst days in the ER, or crying at another Dr appt, or laying on the bathroom floor with nausea or pretending to feel “just fine” at work or social events ALL I KEPT THINKING was “This has happened for a reason and someday I’ll do something AMAZING with it”.
+That thought was what kept me in the game and moving forward.
+After several years I was able to establish a personalized diet for myself that worked 90% of the time, improve my sleep quality and quantity and decrease the activities which completely taxed my adrenals, as well as get on some amazing high quality supplements to further support the results.

 WHAT FINALLY PROPELLED ME INTO HEALTH COACHING

 What ultimately made me want to become a health coach honestly was getting 1000 wrong answers from most western medicine practitioners and receiving significant results with my naturopath, local, who I’d seen for nearly 20 years.
 I also felt like at some point I had made significant improvements and while everyone is different, I couldn’t NOT share my results.
-After I had helped myself could I then change our household and teach my kids about cooking and food as medicine, sustainable farming and naturopathic medicine options.
+After I had helped myself could I then change our household and teach my kids about cooking and food as medicine, sustainable farming and alternative medicine options.
 My kids came with me to the co-op, the farmers market, juicing workshops and helped us in the garden.
-I cannot tell you how many hours I’ve researched, and conferences attended but wow I feel like I have tons of info and tips to share with others.
-I’ve learned as much as possible about supplements, made connections with local farmers and co-ops within the 60-mile radius, committed to sleeping better, and asking for help more.
+I cannot tell you how many hours I’ve researched, and conferences attended but I feel like I have tons of info and tips to share with others.
+I’ve learned as much as possible about supplements, made connections with local farmers and co-ops within a 60-mile radius, committed to sleeping better, and asking for help more.
 Every day I learn something new.
-In addition to the info I had already retained I officially signed up to be a health coach in early 2019.
+I am now a certified primal health coach and in addition being a licensed therapist of 20+ years, have received training in AIP and Low FODMAP lifestyle coaching.